 CERI is a grassroots, non-profit organization founded in 2005 by a small group of bilingual/bicultural mental health professionals.
 It is dedicated to providing culturally competent mental health and other social services to refugee and immigrant families with multiple layers of complex needs, exposure to violence and trauma both in their current environment and in their native countries, and weakening intergenerational relationships.
 The agency’s focus is on refugees and immigrants from Afghanistan, Bosnia, Cambodia and Iran.

 Founded in 1969, Centro Legal de la Raza is a comprehensive legal services agency protecting and advancing the rights of immigrant, low-income, and Latino communities through bilingual legal representation, education, and advocacy.
 By combining quality legal services with know-your-rights education and youth development, Centro Legal promotes access to justice for thousands of individuals and families each year throughout Northern and Central California.

 Do you have questions about your Immigration options?
 Need help renewing your DACA?
-Students at Las Positas College are able to schedule a free appointment online with an immigration attorney or legal advocate if you are enrolled in at least one class at Chabot College.
-The class can be a non-credit class, ESL class, online class, a P.E. class, a one-unit class, etc.
+Students, staff, and faculty at Las Positas College can schedule a free appointment online with an immigration attorney or legal advocate.

 Attention Current Las Positas College Students with a Promise Grant Scholarship (AB 19).
 AB 19 works differently at Chabot College.
 Chabot College offers the Chabot Promise Program for first-time college students, therefore, if you decide to become a full-time Chabot College student it is not guaranteed that you will receive the AB 19 grant at Chabot College.
 Please make sure you understand the requirements if you decide to change your home campus.